openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func unlock(): Unit
 ```

-Functionality: Releases the read lock.
-If a thread has acquired the read lock multiple times, it is fully released only when the number of unlock operations matches the number of lock operations.
-If the read lock is released and threads are waiting for the write lock, one of them is awakened.
+Function: Releases the read lock.
+If a thread has acquired the read lock multiple times, the lock is only released when the number of unlock operations matches the number of lock operations.
+If the read lock is released and there are threads waiting for the write lock, one of them is awakened.

 Exceptions: